 Founding Year: 2017

 Innovative with CENOS for Induction Heating Simulations

 CENOS is a Latvian startup that develops a 3D electromagnetic simulation software solution for antenna design and induction heating simulation.
 The startup’s software speeds up microstrip array antenna design and placement.
 It features an intuitive and easy-to-use interface, eliminating the need for previous simulation experience.
 CENOS also provides a specialized induction heating simulation software that replaces physical tests with computer simulations to design more efficient induction coils.
 The startup’s solutions reduce the time and cost for the development of electronic and electrical devices.

 Discover more Startups

-Startups such as the examples highlighted in this report focus on BIM, behavioral algorithms, digital twin, and advanced analytics.
+Startups such as the examples highlighted in this report focus on BIM, behavioral algorithms, and digital twins.
 While all of these technologies play a major role in advancing the industry, they only represent the tip of the iceberg.
 To explore more simulation solutions, simply get in touch to let us look into your areas of interest.
 For a more general overview, you can download one of our free Industry Innovation Reports to save your time and improve strategic decision-making.